 - When a firefighter has a medical condition listed below it is presumed that it is a work injury.
 He gets the benefit of the doubt as to the cause of your injury that an injured worker in another industry may not get.
 This also allows him to receive medical treatment and disability benefits that other injured workers may not get.2

 The Labor Code defines “firefighter” differently for each set of benefits.
-Each of these situations are addressed below.
+Each of these situations is addressed below.

 2. Payment at full salary under Labor Code section 4850 when a firefighter is unable to work due to a work injury